dowski/statvent/README.rst

 The names of stats just need to be byte strings.
-You can format them however you want, include whatever punctuation makes you happy, etc. If you want percentiles or other calculated stats (using `statvent.stats.record`), you'll need to take a bit of extra care when formatting your stat names.
+You can format them however you want, include whatever punctuation makes you happy, etc. If you want percentiles or other calculated stats (using `statvent.record`), you'll need to take a bit of extra care when formatting your stat names.

 Values can be integers or floats.
 Be aware that once you use a float, that stat will remain a float.
 It probably doesn't matter that much, but now you know.